How To Make Wine Sweeter

 Another way to make your wine sweeter is to mix it with sweet juices.
 For example, adding a splash of fruit juice like orange, peach, or cranberry can enhance the sweetness of your wine.
 Experiment with different combinations to discover your favorite flavor profiles.

-See also When To Add Wine To Pasta Sauce
+See also How Long To Ferment Wine

 5. Blend with Sweet Wine